remotemobprogramming/intellij-mob/README.md

 <!-- Original contributions and testing by Jochen Christ, Martin Huber, Franziska Dessart, and Nikolas Hermann.
 Thank you! -->

-Original logo designed by [Sonja Scheungrab](https://twitter.com/multebaerr).
+Original and plugin logo designed by [Sonja Scheungrab](https://twitter.com/multebaerr).

 Port to IntelliJ plugin by [Koji Hasegawa](https://twitter.com/nowsprinting)